Ari-O-Alt/svelte_beginners_totorial/README.md

 - Open your browser at **http://localhost:5000/**

 ##### Project structure:
-- **package.json** - Contains the dependencies ans scripts necessary for the project to run (Svelte is used only in the compilation phase
+- **package.json** - Contains the dependencies ans scripts necessary for the project to run (Svelte is used only in the compilation phase and never bundeled into the code that is sent to the browser)